elicus/wpmozo-addons-lite-for-elementor/readme.txt

 == Upgrade Notice ==

 == Changelog ==
-2025-02-05 - Version 1.4.0
+2025-02-05 - Version 1.5.0
-- NEW: New widget Price List.
-- NEW: New widget Facebook Like.
+- NEW: New widget Promotion Bar.
-- NEW: New widget Facebook Share.
+- NEW: New widget Mystery Image.
-- NEW: New widget Facebook Comments.
+- NEW: New widget Background Switcher.
-- NEW: New widget Facebook Embedded Video.
+- NEW: New widget Image Stack.

 [See changelog for all versions](https://plugins.svn.wordpress.org/wpmozo-addons-lite-for-elementor/trunk/changelog.txt).